AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/timelines.md

 Tracks
 ------------------

-The timeline is split into **Tracks** which can be used to organise triggers into different groups or sections.
+The timeline is split into <strong>Tracks</strong> which can be used to organise triggers into different groups or sections.
 Each different playback in the timeline gets its own row in the track.
 - You can mute tracks to prevent them playing back using the <Keys.ContextKey>Mute</Keys.ContextKey> button.
 - You can lock tracks to prevent accidental changes to sections you've finished using the <Keys.ContextKey>Lock</Keys.ContextKey> button.
 - Tracks can be collapsed so they take up less room on the screen, using the arrow button to the left of the track name.
 See [more details](./timelines/running-and-editing-timelines.md#collapsing-track-view) here.